AHelper/ld-prizm/README.md

 ========
 This project is an attempt to add support for running ELF binaries including dynamic linking.
 This project is broken up in *eh*, the custom exception handling code, and *dl*, the dynamic linker.

+''Note: This project is no longer supported after bricking my hardware on another project''

 eh
 --
 In order for a custom exception handler to be used in an addin, quite a few changes must happen with the structure of the generated binary.
 This subproject includes the source of the exception handler as well as a modified crt0.S (crtEH.S) and prizm.x (eh.x) linker script.